 - In Princess Waltz, Liliana uses "I lived abroad" to explain how she was able to jump out of a second-story window with a friend on her back without injury.

 Suzuku: Ah, that explains it.

 Nishimoto: That's someone who lived abroad for you.

-The Fairly OddParents: A Running Gag response earlier on happens every time Timmy is asked where he got his wished-for stuff from.
-Namely the quick response "Internet".
+- The Fairly OddParents has a Running Gag in the early episodes where a character will ask Timmy where he got his wished-for stuff from and get the quick response "Internet".
 See also the page quote.

-Weather balloons have bit of notoriety amongst UFO enthusiasts as it's probably the most often used explanation ever for UFO sightings even against testimony of people who have claimed to flew next to it.
+- Weather balloons have bit of notoriety amongst UFO enthusiasts as it's probably the most often used explanation ever for UFO sightings, even against the testimony of people who claimed to have flown next to it.

-And it doesn't help that during the Cold War there really was an Air Force project focused on what were basically highly secret weather balloons (it involved detecting hidden nuclear testing by sending devices to record low-frequency sounds high in the atmosphere), and that the Air Force took a while getting the hang of covering up the project's existence.
+- It doesn't help that during the Cold War there really was an Air Force project focused on what were basically highly secret weather balloons (it involved detecting hidden nuclear testing by sending devices to record low-frequency sounds high in the atmosphere), and that the Air Force took a while getting the hang of covering up the project's existence.
 While the convenient public perception that they were really covering up alien contacts evidently came about by incompetence rather than planning, the result worked... and the connection stuck around.

-There's a humorous picture floating around the internet with various aircraft profiles (some real, some imagined, and some from media) and the "official" USAF explanation for them.
+- There's a humorous picture floating around the internet with various aircraft profiles (some real, some imagined, and some from media) and the "official" USAF explanation for them.
 (The one that actually looks like a balloon is labeled "Swamp Gas", another notoriously frequent explanation for UFO sightings.)